Nine Veteran-Owned Life Science Companies to Know in the BioHealth Capital Region

 Editor’s Note: This post was originally published on July 1, 2020.
 With the goal of highlighting veteran-owned companies within our region, we will add additional companies as they are discovered.
-Please note the updates at the end of this article.
+Please note the two new companies – Capsulomics and On Demand Pharmaceuticals- added at the beginning of this article.

 Across Maryland and the BioHealth Capital Region (BHCR), state-level support for veteran-owned and operated life science businesses is strong.

-Here are BHCR veteran-owned life science companies to keep an eye on as we move deeper into 2020.
+On this Veteran’s Day 2020, we celebrate BHCR veteran-owned life science companies that you should keep an eye on as we head into 2021.

 TruGenomix, Rockville, Maryland

 TruGenomix is a service-disabled, veteran-owned precision behavioral health company pioneering the use of genomics in diagnosing and treating behavioral health disorders.
 The company’s genomic biomarker assay provides an objective assessment of an individual’s risk of developing post-traumatic stress disorder (PTSD).